Diversity Peer Educator

 - have a minimum of a 2.5 GPA and be in good judicial standing

 - be students planning to enroll at UMass Lowell for the semester and 1 semester beyond the application date

 - be able to attend a two-day training, and additional fun and engaging training workshops to meet other DPEs, build their own awareness, and learn new skill (exact dates TBA).

-The Spring 2014 application (pdf) deadline is February 14, 2014.
+The fall 2014 application will be posted soon!
 If you would you like more information please e-mail the office at Multicultural_Affairs@uml.edu.